 A list of some of the best wine hotels in Spain to help you plan your next Wine Tasting Vacation in Spain

 1. Hotel Marques de Riscal – Rioja

 It was Rioja’s Marques de Riscal that redefined the concept of a luxury hotel in rural Spain, offering a very contemporary and immersive experience at the heart of the gorgeous Riojan countryside.
 Opened by one of the regions’ oldest bodegas (winery), the hotel has been welcoming visitors since 2006 and has caused more than a little controversy in the sleepy village of Elciego.
 Its avant-garde design was masterminded by legendary architect Frank Gehry, celebrated for creating the Guggenheim museum in Bilbao.
-Today the hotel is run by the Marriott group, however, the high standards remain the same.
+Today the hotel is run by the Marriott group.
+However, the high standards remain the same.
 Outside the hotel’s walls, you’re ripe for exploring the Rioja Alavesa sub-region, home of such famous names as Luis Canas and Bodegas Ostatu.
-Inside, the visitor is mercilessly cocooned in absolute luxury – 43 top-notch rooms and suites are complemented by a state-of-the-art spa, a glorious rooftop terrace, wine library – with over 1000 different volumes – and special access to the Marques de Riscal cellars.
-But, the real highlight is surely the hotel’s signature Michelin-starred restaurant.
-Paired with an amazing selection of Marques de Riscal wines (the winery has kept a few bottles of every vintage back since its inception in the 1860s), the avant-garde cuisine is simply breathtaking in its intricacy and creativity.
-Trust us, you won’t want to leave.
+Inside, the visitor is mercilessly cocooned in absolute luxury – 43 top-notch rooms and suites are complemented by a state-of-the-art spa, a glorious rooftop terrace, wine library – with over 1000 different volumes – and exclusive access to the Marques de Riscal cellars.
+But, the real highlight is undoubtedly the hotel’s signature Michelin-starred restaurant.
+Paired with a fantastic selection of Marques de Riscal wines (the winery has kept a few bottles of every vintage back since its inception in the 1860s), the avant-garde cuisine is simply breathtaking in its intricacy and creativity.
+Trust us; you won’t want to leave.

 More info: Rioja Wine Tour